microsoft/vscode-docs/docs/remote/faq.md

 ### As an extension author what do I need to do?

 The VS Code extension API abstracts many extensions away from any changes so they work without modification.
 However, given extensions can use any node module or runtime they want, there are situations where adjustments may need to be made.
 We recommend you should test your extension (particularly in a container) to be sure that no updates are required.
-See [Adding Remote Development Support to Extensions](/api/advanced-topics/remote-extensions.md) for details.
+See the article on [Supporting Remote Development](/api/advanced-topics/remote-extensions.md) for details.

 ## License and Privacy